 Most of NYU’s Employee health insurance plans (excluding the High-Deductible Health Plan) meet all federal requirements except payment for repatriation and medical evacuation.
 Therefore, all J-1 exchange visitors and J-2 dependents with NYU Employee health insurance must purchase a supplemental policy that will bring their full health coverage up to minimum federal requirements.

-Click here to purchase a supplemental plan from ISP.
-Save a copy of your ISP policy receipt as you will be required to show proof of the supplemental coverage upon registering with OGS before your J-1 can be validated.
+You can purchase a supplemental plan from Betins that covers only medical evacuation and repatriation.
+Save a copy of your policy receipt as you will be required to show proof of the supplemental coverage upon registering with OGS before your J-1 can be validated.

 Your NYU health insurance plan will begin on your first date of employment, so we strongly encourage you to also purchase travel insurance to cover you before your start date if you are arriving in the US early.